 – Speakers are poorly downward-facing; the sound gets blocked and muffled

 – Very poor durability if dropped from a certain height

-Asus Flip C434 is one of the best Chromebook which evolved brilliantly as a successor to the previous version C302CA.
-This 2-in-1 Chromebook with its massive 14-inch screen has been surrounded by very thin-skinned bezels that are perfect enough to enjoy the film or any video in a larger frame.
-A screen-to-body ratio of 87%, brilliantly paired with three bezels around the screen can easily fit this vast display into its compact chassis.
+Asus Flip C434 is one of the best Chromebook, which evolved brilliantly as a successor to the previous version, C302CA.
+This 2-in-1 Chromebook, with its massive 14-inch screen, has been surrounded by very thin-skinned bezels that are perfect enough to enjoy the film or any video in a larger frame.
+Furthermore, a screen-to-body ratio of 87%, brilliantly paired with three bezels around the screen, can easily fit this vast display into its compact chassis.

 Flip C434 offers an incredibly bright and vivid display, which is even more enhanced and improved than its predecessor, Clip 302CA.
 C434 scored 93% in the sRGB color gamut test above the passing score (83%) and superseded 302CA (76%).
 In terms of brightness, Flip C434 turns out more gleaming than the average Chromebook (235 nits) with 286 nits but lags behind Chromebook x2 and Flip C302CA.